Tendo Japanese chess pieces Tendo shogi koma

 What is Tendo Japanese chess pieces ?

-Tendo Shogi Koma are Japanese chess pieces (called Tendo shogi koma in Japanese) are made in the cities of Tendo, Yamagata and Murayama in Yamagata Prefecture.
-In Tendo, production is thought to have begun in the Edo period, and today makes up almost all of the national output.
+Tendo Japanese chess pieces (called Tendo shogi koma in Japanese) are made in the cities of Tendo, Yamagata, and Murayama in Yamagata prefecture.
+Production is thought to have begun in Tendo back during the Edo period (1603-1868) and now the city makes up almost all of the national output.

-It features a glossy black color and lively kanji characters with urushi lacquer.
-The traditional form of Tendo Shogi Koma is kakigoma, with cursive style kanji characters written directly on a wood surface with urushi.
-Writing kanji in the square style began after World War II and approximately 150 or so calligraphic styles are in use today.
-Besides the kakigoma style which now has fairly limited production, engraved styles have become increasingly popular; two worth mentioning are horigoma representing kanji characters by engraving and lacquering, and moriagegoma representing kanji with additional urushi to slightly raise the character above the surface of the piece.
+This craft features a glossy black color and lively kanji characters (Chinese-derived characters) written in Japanese lacquer.
+The original style of Tendo chess piece is kakigoma, with cursive font kanji characters written directly on a wood surface with lacquer.
+The writing of kanji in a square font style began after World War II and approximately one hundred fifty or so font styles are in use today.
+Besides the kakigoma style which now has fairly limited production, engraved styles have become increasingly popular.
+The horigoma style has kanji characters engraved and lacquered while the moriagegoma style uses additional urushi to slightly raise the kanji character above the surface of the piece.
 Kakigoma, Horigoma, Horiumegoma, and Moriagegoma have each been designated as National Traditional Crafts in 1996.

-The wide variety of natural wood types and their beautiful grains contribute greatly to the fascination of Tendo Shogi Koma.
-Magnolia, hakusanbou, boxtree, and painted maple are all important raw materials; the finest being boxtree from Mikurajima Island of the Izu Islands, which are south of Tokyo.
-The beauty of the grain is reflected in the product price with full sets of 40 shogi pieces with matching grain and colors fetching especially high figures.
+The variety of natural wood types and their beautiful grains contribute greatly to the fascination of Tendo chess pieces.
+Magnolia, hakusanbou, boxtree, and painted maple are all important wood materials with the finest being boxtree from Mikurajima Island of the Izu Islands, which are south of Tokyo.
+The beauty of the grain is reflected in the product price with full sets of forty shogi pieces with matching grain and colors costing a high amount.

-Shogi is a Japanese board game resembling chess thought to have originated in India, and imported to Japan in the Nara period.
-Scholars believe that shogi piece production came to the fore at the end of Azuchi Momoyama period with the establishment of the kakigoma style using black lacquer.
+Shogi is a Japanese board game resembling chess thought to have originated in India and been imported to Japan in the Nara period (710-784).
+Scholars believe that shogi piece production came about at the end of the Azuchi-Momoyama period (1568-1600) with the development of the kakigoma style using black lacquer.

-Shogi pieces began to be made in Tendo in the late Edo period, when shogi was already popular among the general populace.
-At the time the Tendo domain (modern day city of Tendo) was suffering from financial difficulties and to restore the economy, local people learned how to make chess pieces from the neighboring Yonezawa domain (now city of Yamagata), and established the current Tendo tradition of kakigoma with the cursive style kanji.
-When shogi piece making in Tendo became a full-fledged industry, former samurai became woodworkers or kanji character artisans, collaborating to help further development.
-In a short space of time, Tendo became famous nationwide as a mass production area of shogi pieces.
-During the Taisho era (1912-1926), production became mechanized and grew so much that even children helped in writing characters on pieces.
-Oshigoma (shogi pieces with stamped kanji characters) were introduced in the early Showa era (1926-1989), and Tendo overtook the city of Osaka to have the number one chess piece production in the country.
-The production of oshigoma and kakigoma peaked in 1955 and then declined as horigoma became the more popular style.
+Japanese chess pieces began to be made in Tendo in the late Edo period, when the game was already popular among the general populace.
+At the time the Tendo domain (modern day city of Tendo) was suffering from financial difficulties and to restore the economy, local people learned how to make chess pieces from the neighboring Yonezawa domain (now city of Yamagata), and established the kakigoma cursive font style.
+When chess piece production in Tendo became a full-fledged industry, former samurai became woodworkers or kanji character artisans, collaborating to help further development.
+In a short amount of time, the city of Tendo became famous throughout the country as the mass production area of shogi pieces.
+During the Taisho era (1912-1926), production became mechanized and grew so much that even children helped to write characters on pieces.
+The oshigoma style (chess pieces with stamped kanji characters) was introduced in the early Showa era (1926-1989), and Tendo overtook the city of Osaka to have the number one chess piece production in the country.
+The production of oshigoma and kakigoma peaked in 1955 and then declined as the engraved horigoma style became more popular.
 From around 1965, research and development of exclusive products such as horiumegoma and moriagegoma began.

 General Production Process

-Specially selected logs are thoroughly dried for some years to prevent any later cracking or distortion.
-The log is sliced into rounds at about the thickness of a shogi piece.
-This process is known as tamakiri, followed by oowari, roughly cutting the wood slices with the grain.
-Among such woods as boxtree and maple, it is boxwood that is considered to be the best, as it has a beautiful grain, and moderate hardness, as well as strength to take years of use.
-Especially revered and used for top quality pieces are Japanese boxtree from Mikurajima Island near Tokyo and Satsuma in Kagoshima Prefecture.
+Specially selected logs are thoroughly dried for a few years to prevent any later cracking or distortion.
+The log is sliced into rounds at about the thickness of a chess piece.
+The wood slices are cut roughly along the grain.
+Among the types of wood, boxwood is considered to be the best, as it has a beautiful grain, moderate hardness, and the strength for years of use.
+Especially priced and reserved for top quality pieces are Japanese boxtree from Mikurajima Island near Tokyo and the town of Satsuma in Kagoshima prefecture.

-A small hatchet or komagirinata is used to shave the wood and cut it into small pieces, before whittling both sides down to the width of shogi pieces.
+A komagirinata or small hatchet is used to shave the wood and cut it into small pieces, then both sides are whittled down to the width of the chess pieces.
 The underside is flattened, and then the top shaved to make the piece's unique shape.
-The next process, kowari, is to cut wood to make several shogi pieces of the right width with a similar grain are picked out and cut into a pentagonal shape.
-Since the beauty of the grain is fairly important, the pieces must be selected and matched by eye.
+The next process is to cut the wood to make forty chess pieces of the right width with a similar grain picked out and cut into an irregular pentagon shape.
+Since the beauty of the grain is fairly important, the pieces must be selected with the artisan's attentive eye.

-Jiboshihari is a process to paste paper with a written kanji character onto each shogi piece.
-After pasting, the shogi piece is fixed onto a komaboridai table ready to engrave the characters with a knife.
+Next is a process to paste paper with a written kanji character onto each chess piece.
+After pasting, the piece is fastened to special table and the characters are engraved with a knife.
 Highly-skilled engravers use another technique called sukashibori, which is to directly carve wood without pasting any paper.
-In the medome process, a coat of natural glue called nikawa or persimmon tannin is applied to the engraved characters; in recent years this is substituted with a form of glue.
+In the lacquering groundwork process, a coat of natural glue or persimmon tannin is applied to the engraved characters.
+In recent years, this is substituted with a form of glue.

-Shogi pieces with their engraved characters coated with urushi are known as horigoma.
-There are both hand-carved and machine-carved products.
-Horiumegoma is made by repeatedly painting the engraved characters with rust lacquer and allowing each layer to dry; this can take almost a month until the lacquer reaches the level of the wood.
-In the next process, the surface of a shogi piece is intensively polished; the last process of horiumegoma is setobiki, polishing the surface with a piece of porcelain.
+Chess pieces with engraved characters coated with Japanese lacquer are known as horigoma and are both hand-carved and machine-carved products.
+Horiumegoma is made by repeatedly painting the engraved characters with rust lacquer and allowing each layer to dry which can take almost a month until the lacquer reaches the level of the wood.
+In the next process, the surface of the chess pieces is intensively polished.
+The last step of horiumegoma is polishing the surface with a piece of porcelain.

-Moriagegoma is a piece with raised characters.
-After horiumegoma is completed, each kanji character’s surface is raised by adding several layers of urushi with a brush.
-Since it is impossible to apply a thick coat of urushi at one time, repeated lacquering and drying are required.
-Moriagegoma is a highly exclusive product and even used in professional shogi games.
-Only the very best artisans can apply urushi evenly and three-dimensionally.
+Moriagegoma is a piece with characters written in raised lacquer.
+After horiumegoma is complete, each kanji character's surface is raised by adding several layers of Japanese lacquer with a brush.
+Since it is impossible to apply a thick coat of lacquer at one time, repeated lacquering and drying is required.
+Moriagegoma is a highly exclusive product, even used in professional chess games.
+Only the very best artisans can lacquer evenly and three-dimensionally.

 Then the kanji characters are directly written in black lacquer on a wood surface.
-It sounds easy, but writing with sticky lacquer on such a tiny piece requires a very high degree of skill.
+Seems simple, but writing with sticky lacquer on such a tiny chess piece requires lots of skill.
 Master artisans with decades of experience make it look deceptively simple, taking only a few flicks of the brush to produce beautiful and much admired calligraphy in a matter of moments.
-There are two kinds of calligraphy; the square style, and the cursive style which is the most traditional design in Tendo.
+There are two kinds of characters, a cursive font, which is the most traditional design in Tendo and square font.

 Where to Buy & More Information